-With the volume of discussion about the limited numbers of Monarch butterflies this year in the northeast and beyond, we’re sharing Monarch images and taking queries on the butterfly and its caterpillar.
+With the volume of discussion about the limited numbers of Monarch butterflies this year in the northeast and beyond, we’re sharing Monarch images and taking queries on the butterfly and its caterpillar life cycle.

 Some years ago, working with Carnegie Mellon University, I produced a multimedia presentation about butterflies.
 Included in it was an interview with a professor emeritus of Chemistry.
 I included a question asking him, “What are the actual sugars in the nectar of wildflowers?”
 To my surprise, he said he didn’t know the answer to that question.
 That’s one of several thoughts I had that brought me to make this post on a Monarch caterpillar.